-The finest selection of the most luxurious villa rentals in Phuket, The Private World personally inspects each villa listed in our portfolio with a minimum number of 4 bedrooms and above.
+The finest selection of the most luxurious Phuket villa rentals, The Private World personally inspects each villa listed in our portfolio with a minimum number of 4 bedrooms and above.
 Our luxury Phuket villas feature 5-star facilities including a private pool, gym, spa, cinema room, entertainment areas, among others.
-All villas are fully staffed with dedicated villa manager, chef, housekeepers, and a guest experience specialist is available to provide you with a personalized holiday experience.
+All villas are fully staffed with a dedicated villa manager, chef, housekeepers, and a guest experience specialist is available to provide you with a personalized holiday experience.
 Book direct for best available rates.

 Why Book A Luxury Villa In Phuket

 Selection of Incredible Phuket Villas

 Thailand’s most renowned vacation destination, the island of Phuket is home to some of the world’s most spectacular luxury vacation villas for rent.
 Private beachfront beauties are discovered steps away from Phuket’s famed white-sand beaches, while chic, coastal cliffside villas promise dramatic panoramic views of Phuket’s breathtaking green landscape and magnificently blue sea.

 Phuket luxury villas range from four-bedroom hideaway retreats to palatial ten-bedroom oases, often combining striking Thai design elements with a contemporary style to create glorious holiday villa rentals that are exquisitely unique.
 Impressive facilities and features include infinity pools with al fresco dining and lounge spaces, and often games rooms, private cinemas, and gyms, with some villas boasting tennis courts, lawns, and even in-villa spas.